 Sport and physical education is considered an important aspect of the John Scottus education as all sports activities offer great opportunity to develop attention in the present moment.
 The physical education program includes modules in hockey, soccer, Ultimate Frisbee, rugby, basketball, Gaelic football, dance, fitness challenges, swimming, rounders, tennis, yoga and athletics.
 In addition students participate in extra-curricular team based sports in soccer, hockey, athletics, Ultimate Frisbee and basketball.

-The School’s approach to IT is to use it to enhance the learning experience in all subjects, as appropriate.
+The School’s approach to ICT is to use it to enhance the learning experience in all subjects, as appropriate.
 To facilitate this aim, the school uses wireless, mobile computer technology rather than a static computer lab.
 There are data projectors in all rooms and lessons are frequently conducted using digital resources and Internet content.
-Teachers continually update their IT skills, and the school is committed to the development of on-line teaching and learning resources on the school’s Moodle website.
-This form of learning also increases the students’ competence with IT and effective Internet Research, which will be essential for third level education and in their working life.
+Teachers continually update their IT skills, and the school is committed to the development of on-line teaching and learning resources using the Microsoft Teams environment.
+This form of learning also increases the students’ competence with ICT and effective Internet Research, which will be essential for third level education and in their working life.